elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 a_lambda.class #=> Proc
 ```

-But what exactly makes them different from procs?
-Two main aspects: argument handling and return semantics.
+But there are differences in behavior.
+There are two main aspects: argument handling and return semantics.

 ### Argument Handling

 #### Argument Matching

-Unlike procs lambdas will throw an error unless they get exactly the amount of arguments they are expecting to get.
-[We have already seen this behavior in blocks but lets show it once more.](#Using Blocks to Execute Behavior)
+Unlike procs, lambdas will throw an error unless they get exactly the amount of arguments they are expecting to get.
+[We have already seen this behavior in blocks, but let's show it once more.](#Using Blocks to Execute Behavior)

 ```ruby
 def some_method(a_proc)